nbeaver/chromaprint-playlists/readme.rst

 Part of the trouble is that quality and consistency of metadata varies wildly, so resolvers have to guess if a given song is a correct match.

-Relying on song length
-or a combination of track title, artist, and album can cause collisions (false matches to the wrong song).
+Relying solely on length of song can cause collisions (false matches to the wrong song).

 On the other hand, songs have multiple versions